 I’ve got a confession to make.
-This post is largely based on the Kahneman’s “Thinking Fast and Slow”.
+This post is largely based on Kahneman’s “Thinking Fast and Slow”.
 I adore this book, and I believe not enough people have read it - so if you did read it and don’t feel like you need a reminder, go ahead and check out anything else on this blog.

 For the rest, this is going to be one of the most eye-opening blog posts ever.
-You’ll realise, at least I hope you will instead of disregarding all of this and moving on, that so many of your judgements regarding your business, your buying behavior, and indeed the world you live in are terribly wrong.
+You’ll realize, at least I hope you will instead of disregarding all of this and moving on, that so many of your judgments regarding your business, your buying behavior, and indeed the world you live in are terribly wrong.
 And even if after finishing the post you’ll fall into the trap of the confirmation bias and tell yourself “that’s pretty much how I thought it works anyway”, I’ll feel like my job here is done.

 Let’s start with a question that shows well about how we judge things around us when we take time to think for a bit.

 An individual has been described by a neighbor as follows:

 “Steve is very shy and withdrawn, invariably helpful but with little interest in people or in the world of reality.
 A meek and tidy soul, he has a need for order and structure, and a passion for detail.”
 Is Steve more likely to be a librarian or a farmer?"